 At ABS, we follow the American Common Core curriculum as it is a two year developmental program that enables students to solidify the essential skills required for academic success.
 Both KG1 and KG2 place an emphasis on instructional play to allow students to demonstrate their knowledge and understanding.
 The focus of the KG1 program is on learning the basic sounds and symbols required to communicate orally and to read and write simple words.
 Students express themselves mostly through drawing and often letters represent their thinking.
 As students move through KG1 and into KG2, they soon begin writing words and putting words into sentences and sentences into stories.
 By the end of KG2, our students have acquired the reading, writing, speaking and math skills needed for a successful entry into Grade 1.

-Providing an enriched English language program to support speaking, reading and writing
+Providing an enriched literacy goals to support English language program speaking, reading and writing

 Engaging students in whole and small group activities that support individual needs needs

-Providing the necessary foundational skills required for life-long learning
+Providing the necessary foundational skills for life long learning.

 Creating engaging and fun activities that inspire imagination, creativity and curiosity